FF-Projects-UE/NDI_Android/README.md

 * FPS inputs of texture send functions will just create a metada.
 So, it is not very important.
 For mobile 0.1 second timer and 30 FPS will give relatively good result.

 ## RECEIVER USAGE
+* (Only Android) Start NSD service with your JNI solution if you didn't.
+(Android Native has ready-to-use "EnableNsdService" function which implemented by us.)
 * Init NDIlib library if you didn't.
 * Find sources (you don't need create an array of NDI_Found_Sources object referance.)
 * Create a receiver with found sources.
 (Just plug NDI_Found_Sources object referance and give a source index)